ACFT Deadlift Standards

 - Pushing loads up to or over obstacles

 - Movement under enemy fire

-To ensure that a soldier has the strength to emerge victorious over enemy combatants, the United States Army selected ACFT deadlift standards as one of its six test events.
+To ensure that a soldier has the core strength to emerge victorious over enemy combatants, the United States Army selected ACFT deadlift standards as one of its six test events.